wp-plugins/sumome/Readme.txt

 Most blogs are designed for hit-and-run readers.
 People find your blog, read your article, and leave.
 Wouldn't it be nice if some of those people subscribe or share your amazing post?

+>SumoMe provides free tools you need to grow your WordPress site.
+This plugin will make it easy for your readers to join your email list, share your articles and optimize with analytics.
+The free tools include:
+>
-SumoMe provides the tools you need to grow your blog by engaging your readers.
-The features of this plugin will make it easy for your readers share your articles and engage in your community.
-Highlighter makes it easy to tweet about your article by selecting popular parts of your writing (like Kindle and Medium); ImageSharer makes it stupid simple to share your images (with a link to your post) on Pinterest, Facebook and Twitter; while the List Builder tool in this plugin will let you create a fancy lightbox popover to [build email subscriptions](http://sumome.com/) (for MailChimp, Aweber, GetResponse, MyEmma, ActiveCampaign, Infusionsoft, HubSpot, Feedblitz, Ontraport, Klaviyo, Constant Contact, Mad Mimi, Vero, Zapier, Pardot, or others).
+>List Builder will let you create a fancy lightbox popover to [build email subscriptions](http://sumome.com/) (for MailChimp, Aweber, GetResponse, MyEmma, ActiveCampaign, Infusionsoft, HubSpot, Feedblitz, Ontraport, Klaviyo, Constant Contact, Mad Mimi, Vero, Zapier, Pardot, or others);
+>
+>Share makes it insanely easy for people to share on mobile or web all of your great content;
+>
+>Heat Maps help you see where people are clicking (or not) on your website;
+>
+>Highlighter makes it easy to click to tweet about your article by selecting popular parts of your writing (like Kindle and Medium);
+>
+>Image Sharer makes it stupid simple to share your images (with a link to your post) on Pinterest, Facebook and Twitter;
+>
+>And even more great free tools in our Sumo Store;

-Now, people will find your blog, read your article, share your article on Twitter/Facebook/Pinterest, and subscribe via email to your MailChimp email newsletter.
+Now, people will find your blog, read your article, share your article on Twitter/Facebook/Pinterest, and subscribe via email to your email newsletter.

 = Features =

-* Easy integration with any WordPress theme
+* Free and Easy integration with any WordPress theme
 * Simple email integration with MailChimp, Aweber, Constant Contact, and Campaign Monitor
+* 100% mobile optimized.
+A lot of your traffic is mobile, make sure your tools are too
 * Asynchronous loading that won't affect page load speed
 * Total control over which growth features to enable
 * Easy sharing on Twitter